By: Malaga.us - # # #

 Coín is a town with many cultural activities and festivities throughout the year.

-On the first Sunday in May, the town pays tribute to the orange with their Orange Festival.
 The orange harvest begins in October and ends in May, which is why the orange festival is celebrated in this month.

 On the outskirts of Coín is the viewpoint Mirador de España with spectacular views of both the village and the whole region.
 It is a large park-viewpoint with easy parking.